 As part of their September branch event programme, leading safety organisation IOSH (Institution of Occupational Safety and Health) invited industry specialists TB Davies to present a work at height update on changing ladder and associated access equipment standards.

-As part of TB Davies drive to create a nationwide community of individuals and organisations sharing their vision to make working at height as safe as standing on solid ground, the company provided a one hour presentation on the background to the standards and how the changes will effect users.
+Combined with a drive to create a nationwide community of individuals and organisations, TB Davies shares their vision to make working at height as safe as standing on solid ground.
+The company provided a one-hour presentation on the background to the changes in En131 standards and how these will effect users with the introduction of EN131 Professional Ladders.

-Speaker Chris Chivell has worked in the industry for over twenty years and sits on both PASMA and the Ladder Associations training committees.
+An industry veteran for over twenty years, speaker Chris Chivell also sits on both PASMA and the Ladder Associations training committees.
 The presentation covered technical changes to specifications and provided advice on how to manage the transition along with appropriate training and potential changes to HSE guidance.

 Chris Chivell commented, “The changes in design set a new minimum requirement we welcome but that doesn’t mean users need to rush and invest in new equipment.
 Our advice is to risk asses your work at height tasks, update your training requirements and inspect your current equipment.
 If your kit is up to the task and in good condition then you can continue to use them safely. ”